He is wearing an Anunnaki Wrist Device

 In December 2011 physicist Giulio Fanti published a critical compendium of the major hypotheses regarding the formation of the body image on the shroud.
 Fanti stated that "none of them can completely explain the mysterious image".
 Fanti then considered corona discharge as the most probable hypothesis regarding the formation of the body image.
 Read more ...

-Pope prays before shroud of Turin, meets sick and disabled CNN - June 21, 2015
+A Video of the Pope praying before the shroud of Turin, as he meets the sick and disabled CNN - June 21, 2015

 Did Shroud of Turin Inspire Spread of Christianity?
 Live Science - April 6, 2012

 A hoax or a miracle?
 The Shroud of Turin has inspired this question for centuries.
 Now, an art historian says this piece of cloth, said to bear the imprint of the crucified body of Jesus Christ, may be something in between.
 According to Thomas de Wesselow, formerly of Cambridge University, the controversial shroud is no medieval forgery, as a 1989 attempt at radiocarbon dating suggests.
 Nor is the strange outline of the body on the fabric a miracle, de Wesselow writes in his new book, "The Sign: The Shroud of Turin and the Secret of the Resurrection" (Dutton Adult, 2012).
 Instead, de Wesselow suggests, the shroud was created by natural chemical processes - and then interpreted by Jesus' followers as a sign of his resurrection.
 "People in the past did not view images as just the mundane things that we see them as today.
 They were potentially alive.
 They were seen as sources of power," de Wesselow told LiveScience.
 The image of Jesus found on the shroud would have been seen as a "living double," he said.
 "It seemed like they had a living double after his death and therefore it was seen as Jesus resurrected."